Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Data Acquisition in Agrifood Systems

 \subsubsection{Unmanned Aerial Vehicles}

 UAV platforms can provide ultra-high spatial resolution images for agrifood systems \cite{varela2018early}.
 Compared to traditional airborne and satellite platforms, UAV images offer finer spatial, spectral, and temporal resolutions, making them more suitable for precision agriculture.
 UAV platforms offer great flexibility in terms of acquisition operation, flight cycle, flight altitude, and geographic coverage \cite{lu2020recent}.
 They are also able to significantly reduce the impact of atmospheric disturbances on the generated images and eliminate cloud cover issues that commonly affect optical satellites and high-altitude airborne optical sensors.
-UAVs are compatible with a wide range of sensors, such as digital RGB, multispectral and hyperspectral \cite{whuhi}.
-Nowadays, UAV data are widely used for crop classification, crop monitoring, yield prediction, animal husbandry monitoring, and more in agrifood systems \cite{hu2019pixel,reedha2022transformer,nevavuori2020crop,zha2020improving,babaeian2021estimation,fu2020wheat,khanal2018integration,wd_2021_assmn,wang2021estimation}.
-Fig. \ref{UAV} shows the various types of sensors that UAVs can carry.

-UAVs can also be equipped with multiple types of sensors at the same time, allowing for lower costs and obtaining diverse monitoring data.
+UAVs can be compatible with multiple types of sensors, as shown in Fig. \ref{UAV}, allowing for lower costs and obtaining diverse monitoring data.
 Therefore, many studies simultaneously utilize UAV multi-source data \cite{pang2020improved,oliveira2020machine,zhu2019estimating,maimaitijiang2020soybean}.
-For instance, \cite{pang2020improved} combines RGB and multispectral images to improve early-season maize strain calculations, while \cite{oliveira2020machine} jointly utilizes RGB and hyperspectral imagery to assess the quantity and quality of pasture, and so on.
+For instance, Pang et al. \cite{pang2020improved} combined RGB and multispectral images to improve early-season maize strain calculations, while Oliveira et al. \cite{oliveira2020machine} jointly utilized RGB and hyperspectral imagery to assess the quantity and quality of pasture.
+Maimaitijiang et al. \cite{maimaitijiang2020soybean} evaluated the ability of UAV-based multimodal data fusion (incorporating RGB, multispectral, and thermal sensors) to estimate soybean grain yield.
+Zhu et al. \cite{zhu2019estimating} utilized image data acquired by multispectral and LiDAR sensors as source data for maize above-ground biomass (AGB) estimation.